sthinius87/HL-gaps-pub/docs/installation_dev.rst

     ├── Makefile
     ├── README.rst         <- The top-level README for developers using this project.
     ├── data
+    │   ├── coconut        <- Data from the COCONUT database.
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
+    │   ├── raw            <- The original, immutable data dump.
+    │   └── test           <- Data for the code testing.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
-    │
+    ├── scripts            <- scripts that can be run on compute cluster.
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported
     |
     ├── hl_gaps_pub
     │   └── __init__.py    <- The python package
-    │
+    ├── tests              <- Testing of the package.
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io